Qualyyy/vscode-custom-template-generator/docs/guide.md

 1. **Creating structures** - Define what files and folders you want
 2. **Creating file templates** - Design template files with variables
 3. **Generating a structure** - Use your templates to create new projects
+4. **Generating a file** - Generate a new file based on one of your templates

 ## 1. Creating Structures